 For a torture-free world

-Gautier’s visionary idea of a system to prevent torture has had a profound impact on the fight against torture in the world.
-The APT has been at the origin of the main regional and international treaties on the prevention of torture, including the Optional Protocol to the UN Convention against Torture (OPCAT) and the European Convention for the Prevention of Torture.
+Jean-Jacques Gautier firmly believed that it would be possible to prevent torture through a worldwide system of unannounced visits by external actors to places of detention.
+This visionary idea has had a profound impact on the fight against torture in the world.
+The APT has been at the origin of the main regional and international treaties on the prevention of torture, notably the Optional Protocol to the UN Convention against Torture (OPCAT) and the European Convention for the Prevention of Torture.

 Recipient of the Human Rights Prize of the French Republic, 2004